BLOGFive Questions Self Storage Operators Should Ask Security Dealers

 Every facility is different.
 From location to clientele to the experience you want to create, make sure your partner understands your unique operational needs.
 A dealer can do just that, noted Bailey.

-Advising on access control locations, door versus gate-only locks, and enhancing contactless experiences are all within the dealer’s expertise.
+The dealer's expertise includes advising on access control locations, door versus gate-only locks, and enhancing contactless experiences.
 Beil noted that operators often regret not installing door security to CCTV if they don’t choose it as part of their initial security plan.

 “We can always add it, but we can provide that insight up front so it’s not a missed opportunity for our operators to strengthen security at the unit level earlier.”

-Regardless of needs, a dealer should take the time to understand the unique security concerns and goals of the facilities to craft the right quote.
+Regardless of needs, a dealer should take the time to understand the facility's unique security concerns and goals to craft the right quote.

 5. Can you scale with us and future-proof our facilities?